Hanna Reitsch (1912 - 1979)

 The following extract is from The Sky, My Kingdom, by Hanna Reitsch:

-“You are right,” he said, “That is the rope by which they will hang us in case of defeat.”
+“That is the rope by which they will hang us in case of defeat.”

 As a consequence Himmler refuted the accusation, posting inserts in various large newspapers in neutral countries.